-- Splashtop On-Prem credential.
+• Splashtop On-Prem credential.
 At the foundation of authentication is the Splashtop On-Prem credential: system admin creates the user credential through the Splashtop Gateway management portal, Only the authorized user can access the service.
-Password must meet the complexity requirements. - Active Directory integration is available with Splashtop Gateway, to centralize authentication via the organization's established directory service and authentication. - Device and browser authentication.
+Password must meet the complexity requirements.

+- Active Directory and Single Sign On integration are available with Splashtop Gateway, to centralize authentication via the organization's established directory service and authentication. - Complex password enforcement.
+It's configurable in Splashtop Gateway to ensure user's credential complexity, reducing the risk of password brute-force attack. - Password expiration enforcement.
+It's configurable in Splashtop Gateway to enforce password rotation upon the desired period. - Account lockout policy.
+It's configurable to turn on/off account lockout policy, locking accounts after a defined number of failed login attempts. - Device and browser authentication.
 Whenever user logs into Splashtop, whether via Splashtop Gateway web console or the Splashtop On-Prem app, a mandatory device and browser authentication check are performed.
 If the device or browser is new, then the user must go through an authentication process.
 The process verifies the user truly owns his or her Splashtop ID email address.
 Administrators and users can see the list of activated devices and browsers and can deactivate them via the web console at any time.

-Additionally, administrators have the option of having all users' device and browser authentication emails be sent only to the administrators, to maintain full control of what devices and browsers users may use to log in.
+Additionally, administrators have the option of having all users' device and browser authentication emails be sent only to the administrators, to maintain full control of what devices and browsers users may use to log in. - Two-step verification.

-• Two-step verification.
 A user can set up two-step verification.
 Two-step verification is TOTP-based and requires registering a mobile device and an authenticator app.
 The choices of authenticator apps are Google, Duo Mobile, Okta Verify, Microsoft, and other TOTP authenticator apps.
 Once two-step verification is enabled, logging in with the Splashtop account on the web console or in the Splashtop On-Prem app requires entering a time-based, one-time password from the authenticator app on the registered mobile device.

-Team owner has the option of requiring every user on the team to use two-step verification.

-- Session lifetime control.
+Team owner has the option of requiring every user on the team to use two-step verification. - Session lifetime control.
 Splashtop On-Prem allows system administrator to configure the browser session timeout control to maintain high security standard to force logout idled users from Splashtop Gateway web console. - IP filter restriction.
-Team owner has the option to add desired IP addresses to the system to only allow access to Splashtop Gateway web console and On-Prem app from these IP addresses.
+Team owner has the option to add desired IP addresses to the system to only allow access to Splashtop Gateway web console and On-Prem app from these IP addresses. - MAC address restriction.
+Team owner has the option to whitelist specific technician devices by their MAC addresses, blocking any devices with unknown MAC addresses from logging and establishing sessions.